Patient education: High blood pressure treatment in children (Beyond the Basics)

 Thiazide diuretics — The mechanism of blood pressure lowering effect is not known, but is believed to be due to decreased peripheral resistance after prolonged and consistent administration.

 The most commonly used thiazide diuretics in children are hydrochlorothiazide (HCTZ) and chlorothiazide.
 These medications are usually taken by mouth once or twice per day.
 Side effects are uncommon with low doses of thiazide diuretics.
-It is not completely understood how thiazide diuretics lower blood pressure.
 These medications are most effective in combination with a low salt diet.
 (See 'Diet' above.)

 ACE inhibitors/ARBs — Angiotensin converting enzyme (ACE) inhibitors block production of the hormone angiotensin II, a compound in the blood that causes narrowing of blood vessels and increases blood pressure.
 By reducing production of angiotensin II, ACE inhibitors cause dilation (widening of the blood vessels), which lowers blood pressure.
 The most common side effect of ACE inhibitors is a dry cough.